INTP Compatibility: Romantic Relationships, Love, and Dating

 • Freedom to indulge in time alone

-• A partner who is emotionally strong
+• An emotionally strong partner

 • Honesty and straightforwardness